dkd/indoctrinatr/README.md

 #### About

-Beside creating templates via web interface there is another way: Template Packs are zipped XeTex templates with configuration and asset files (images, PDF documents and the like) which can be uploaded and imported into Indoctrinatr.
+Beside creating templates via web interface there is another way: Template Packs are zipped XeTeX templates with configuration and asset files (images, PDF documents and the like) which can be uploaded and imported into Indoctrinatr.
 They can be easily created with Indoctrinatr Tools (see below).

 #### Configuration Syntax